 - Level 4 examines the idea of creativity and how artificial intelligence might support human creativity, but also produce music, art, and literature without human intervention.
 I have to admit, though, that my AI-assisted drawings were still monumentally rubbish.

 - Level 5 tackles the field of mobility, where artificial intelligence might change both individual (think self-driving cars) and mass transport, particularly within the context of sustainability.

 The multimedia displays and interactive installations encourage much self-reflection and active participation from the visitor; the Technical Museum is an absolute paradise for those like me who love pressing buttons and pulling levers.

 As with so many concepts in applied science, the core challenges are as much about how we use the technology and tools – not just how we build them in the first place.

 Dates and tickets

-Admire the machines from December 17th, 2020 to summer 2022.
+Admire the machines from December 17th, 2020 to October 26th, 2022.
 A standard ticket for the Technical Museum includes all the temporary or special exhibitions.
 Kids under 19 go in for free.

 How to get to the exhibition